Vonng/pigsty/docs/FAQ.md

 # FAQ: Frequently Asked Questions

 > Here are some frequently asked questions.
-If you have some unlisted questions,  [Contact Us](community.md), or submit an [Issue](https://github.com/Vonng/pigsty/issues/new).
+If you have any unlisted questions, please create an [Issue](https://github.com/Vonng/pigsty/issues/new).

 ---------------------------------